juanpabloinformatica/dsa/notes/steps.md

   Testing everything.

 - Doing everything now by tdd approach, need to try new things and i think this is good for showing a good work.
+- In the linkedList try to fix the remove function put all the cases in just one function keeping in mind when u are removing the head.